grz0zrg/fsynth/documentation/mk/docs/concept.md

 Instead of generators which work additively Fragment also allow the use of the filter-bank concept which work subtractively :

-* Spectral filter (analysis / resynthesis)
+* Spectral filter (synthesis / resynthesis)
 * Bandpass filter
-* Formant filter (bandpass filter with resonant component)
 * Modal filter (bandpass filter with resonant component)
-* String resonance filter (complex filter)
+* String resonance filter (complex filter with resonant component)

 ### The combination of both

 Fragment generate sounds from the direct interpretation of the graphics canvas content as the oscillator-bank / filter-bank content.

-To achieve this, vertical slices of the graphics canvas is streamed in real-time to the synthesizer.
+To achieve this, vertical 1px large slices of the graphics canvas are streamed in real-time to the synthesizer.

+Slices can be thought of as a single instrument.

 All pixels data from the vertical slices are oscillator-bank on / off switch where Red component is the left channel amplitude and the Green component is the right channel amplitude.